chennethelius/impulse-purchase-extension/README.md

 2. **Page Blocking**: If a pattern matches, the script extracts product information and injects the overlay
 3. **AI Conversation**: `overlay-final.js` manages the chat interface and communicates with Cerebras API
 4. **Timer Management**: A 2-minute countdown runs, but can be reduced by convincing the AI
-5. **Alternative Search**: After the conversation, Gemini API finds comparable alternatives
+5. **Alternative Search**: After the conversation, Cerebras API finds comparable alternatives
 6. **Data Persistence**: Purchase decisions and savings are stored using `stats-db.js`
 7. **Statistics Dashboard**: Click the extension icon to view your savings history